Certificate Program Requirements

 In addition, students will be required to complete graded elective credits, to bring the total number of credits for the certificate to 15.
 Up to 6 elective credits may overlap with electives that count toward the PhD program.

-The faculty member who is the primary Thesis Advisor of a student in the MMTP must satisfy the criteria listed below, which are essentially those defined by the UW Graduate School and the National Institutes of Health:
+The faculty member who is the primary Thesis Advisor of a student in the MMTP must satisfy the criteria listed below, defined by the UW Graduate School and the National Institutes of Health:

 Dual Mentorship of Thesis Research